Panels

 Moderator: Levi

-Now that the conference is reaching its culmination, it's common to reflect upon the subjects discussed, the conversations had, the people met, and the perspectives shared.
-In the midst of this, there may have been some points you may not be sure you understood, or some questions that may have come into your mind.
+As the conference is reaching its culmination it is common to reflect on the subjects discussed, the conversations had, the people met, and the perspectives shared.
+In the midst of this there may have been some points you may not be sure you understood, or some questions that may have come to mind.
 How do you get the answers to these questions?
-Here is a resource available to those who identify as slaves, or on the right side of the slash that can find answers to those questions while here in a safe environment.
+Here is a resource available to those who identify as slaves or on the right side of the slash that can find answers to those questions while here in a safe environment.
 Those experienced in living as slaves will be available as a sounding board for you to ask those questions and to receive answers in a thoughtful, non-judgmental way.
 Any questions you may have are welcome here.

 Moderator: slave Ginna